jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   * Additional Microsoft Sway presentations for the first six chapters
   * Example programs and source code for exercises

-  The text of the book is opensource and build instructions are in our Github repo for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Github repo")  Instructors can feel free to fork the repo and submit pull requests.
+  The text of the book is opensource and build instructions are in our Github repo for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")  Instructors can feel free to fork the repo and submit pull requests.
 The rational behind this is now we have a living document that can be changed and updated and republished quickly.

- __For students__ all source code from this book as well as examples are available on our Github page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Github repo")
+ __For students__ all source code from this book as well as examples are available on our GitHub page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")

-  Some of these chapters are heavier in content then others.
-Some are lighter.
-Feel free to combine and remix the chapters.
-You are even welcome to fork the project on GitHub and remix it or contribute back patches and pull requests.
-Part of this book was inspired by a quote from my friend in regards to Linux text books, he said, *"Most text books are good, but then they just add in content from nowhere."* I had that same feeling and when he expressed it in words it hit me.
+  Part of this book was inspired by a quote from my friend in regards to Linux textbooks, he said, *"Most text books are good, but then they just add in content from out of nowhere."* I had that same feeling and when he expressed it in words it hit me.
 At the same time, I got the feeling that most Linux Text books out were actually Unix text books with some updated content relating to Linux.

-  This book begins the start of your mastery of opensource operating systems, in addition to teaching you its technology.
-This book aims to teach you about the history and philosophy of Linux so you can understand the environment surrounding its origin: where it is going and why you are using it.
+  This book begins the start of your mastery of free and opensource operating systems, in addition to teaching you its technology.
+The aim is to teach you about the history and philosophy of Linux so you can understand the environment surrounding its origin: where it is going and why you are using it.

-## Presentation Style

- This book doubles as a university textbook.
-It has a 16-week semester structure, along with review questions, podcast assignments, lab exercises, as well as answers for online quizzes in Blackboard, other formats are welcome for submission via a Github pull request.
-But the book can be used beyond that.
-There is a wealth of other material that is can be covered in depth depending on your needs.

 ## Chapter Title Images

  * Chapter 1 image - [http://imgs.xkcd.com/comics/operating_systems.png](http://imgs.xkcd.com/comics/operating_systems.png "Operating Systems")